AndyJS/php-job-queue/README.md

 Managers have the ability to delegate processing of abstract data items to idle worker processes.
-The project aims include speed and a focus on data integrity, as well as the ability to scale various aspects of the queue.
+The project aims include speed and a focus on data integrity, as well as flexibility within application configuration.

 As-is, this project's scope does not include functionality to retrieve or wait on any specific queue input, and workers are currently configured to publish processed